-- B.A.
-The requirements of this Chapter shall be followed in the development of all subdivisions, and shall be considered minimum standards.
+- A. The requirements of this Chapter shall be followed in the development of all subdivisions, and shall be considered minimum standards.
 In addition to standards contained in this Title, all subdivision plats shall comply with the following: - 1.
 The Kelso Comprehensive Plan and all plans, documents, and maps that have been adopted by reference to be used in support of the implementation of this Plan. - 2.
 Approved sub-area plans, including but not limited to the West Kelso Sub-Area Plan. - 3.
 The Kelso Shoreline Master Program. - 4.
 Kelso Engineering Design Manual; - 5.
 Any other applicable local, state, or federal laws and regulations. - B. Natural Feature Preservation and Critical Area Protection. - 1.
-Plats shall be designed to preserve and enhance natural features and resources, including natural contours, natural hydrology, watercourses, marshes, permeable soils, native vegetation, scenic points, large trees, natural groves and native vegetation, rock formations and sensitive areas; to be compatible with aesthetic values of the area; and to reflect natural limitations inherent in the property. - 2.
-Any plat that includes a critical area shall comply with the provisions of Chapter 18.20.
+Plats shall be designed to preserve and enhance natural features and resources, including natural contours, watercourses, marshes, scenic points, large trees, natural groves, rock formations and sensitive areas; to be compatible with aesthetic values of the area; and to reflect natural limitations inherent in the property. - 2.
+Any plat that includes a critical area shall comply with the provisions of Chapter 18.20. - 3.
+Any plat that includes shoreline areas under the jurisdiction of the Washington Shoreline Management Act, shall comply with the provisions of the Kelso Shoreline Master Program;

-- 3. Any plat that includes shoreline areas under the jurisdiction of the Washington Shoreline Management Act, shall comply with the provisions of the Kelso Shoreline Master Program; - 4.
-So that plat design reflects natural limitations and hazards inherent in the property, the following documents shall be used in the design and review of plats for determining areas most appropriate for roads, building foundations, utilities and nondevelopment (open space): - a.
+- 4. So that plat design reflects natural limitations and hazards inherent in the property, the following documents shall be used in the design and review of plats for determining areas most appropriate for roads, building foundations, utilities and nondevelopment (open space): - a.
 "Soil Survey for the Cowlitz Area, Washington" (Soil Conservation Service, 1974) and 1979 update (Appendix "C"); and - b.
 "Slope Stability of the Longview-Kelso Urban Area" with map (Allen J. Fiksdal, geologist, Division of Geology and Earth Resources, Washington Department of Natural Resources, 1973); and - c.
 "Digital Landslide Inventory for the Cowlitz County Urban Corridor-Kelso to Woodland" (Karl W. Wegman, Washington Division of Geology and Earth Resources, Washington Department of Natural Resources, 2005). - 5.
 Geotechnical review shall be required for all proposed development within the Wegman study area east of Interstate 5 regardless of slope.
 Portions of plat areas with slopes between eight percent and thirty percent shall show how impacts related to slope are to be mitigated in the plat design.
 No development shall be allowed on areas with slopes greater than thirty percent. - 6.
 As slopes increase and as soils exhibit moderate to severe limitations for urban development, as documented by qualified geologists, soils scientists or engineers, the density of development should decrease.
-Thus plats she ould provide for larger lot sizes, fewer roads, and or clustering of development on more appropriate building sites. - 7.
+Thus plats could provide for larger lot sizes, fewer roads, or clustering of development on more appropriate building sites. - 7.
 Areas documented to be hazardous or potentially hazardous for development in geologic reports, shall be designated as open space, including unimproved park land. - 8.
-Areas that the City determines to be unsuitable for development due to flood hazards, poor drainage, rock formations or other features likely to be harmful to the safety and welfare of future residents and adjacent landowners shall be designed as open space, unless protective improvements assuring maintenance of the public safety and welfare and acceptable to the City can be developed. - 9.
-Low impact development stormwater management concepts are preferred and should be the commonly used approach.
+Areas that the City determines to be unsuitable for development due to flood hazards, poor drainage, rock formations or other features likely to be harmful to the safety and welfare of future residents and adjacent landowners shall be designed as open space, unless protective improvements assuring maintenance of the public safety and welfare and acceptable to the City can be developed. - 9. - C. Monuments and Property Markers. - 1.
+Monuments shall be placed at all subdivision boundary angle points, points of curvature in streets, and such intermediate points required by the City in accordance with the Kelso Engineering Design Manual.